orbs-network/orbs-network-typescript/e2e/README.md

 When you make changes to the codebase, don't forget to run `./docker-build.sh` to create fresh docker images for the e2e.

-If you get connection problems due to lingering docker connections, run `docker kill $(docker ps -q)`
+If you get connection problems due to lingering docker connections, run `docker rm -f $(docker ps -a -q)`